15 Best Things to Do in Fort Pierce (FL)

 Fort Pierce Inlet State Park

-Situated on nearly 350 acres of scenic coastline, Fort Pierce Inlet State Park is a popular regional recreation destination for those looking to get their fill of Florida’s abundant, natural beauty and great weather.
+On nearly 350 acres of scenic coastline, Fort Pierce Inlet State Park is a beautiful haven for outdoor recreation.

 3. The Downtown Fort Pierce Farmers Market